countable-web/open-source-corporation/admin/MEETINGS.md

 1. This is your time to talk about whatever is on your mind.
 If you want to talk about what's going on with your life, hobbies, etc, that's fine.
 If you want to talk about work or issues at home or career progression, that's fine.
 2. Give feedback about the best and worst thing at Countable last month.
 What would you change?
 3. The discussion is confidential by default, unless there are suggestions or requests that come out of the discussion to relay to the team.
+4. Give your manager something you'd like them to "continue" doing, and something to "consider" changing.

 As a manager:
 1. Practice listening.
 Try to contain the impulse to give advice unless they specifically ask for it for at least the first 10 minutes of the meeting.
 If they go silent, try some of the following questions.